Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 <details>
 <summary>

-## Lutherwood
+## Starling Community Services (Lutherwood)
 ## Getting Ahead in the Workplace
 →CAMBRIDGE, KITCHENER, WATERLOO
 www.lutherwood.ca/employment

 </summary>

 #### What:
-- 1 to 1 and group-based learning for youth who want to work and need help getting started
+- Youth-specific employment skill building program including 1 to 1 support, group workshops, and paid placement components
+- Workshops build both employment skills (ex.
+Resumes, cover letters, interviews, etc.) and personal wellbeing skills (ex.
+Personal finances, conflict resolution, professionalism, etc.)
-- Ideal for those who want to build successful mental wellness strategies and/or need to overcome barriers to employment
+- Ideal for youth who need some extra time and assistance to break into the workforce
-- Identify your strengths, resources and develop and follow a new future story plan
-- Learn about the "hidden rules" and communication skills needed to get ahead in the workplace
-- Paid placements and interviews with local youth friendly organizations
 #### Who:
-Youth 15‒30 years (inclusive)
+15–30 years of age (inclusive)
 #### When:
-Monday ‒ Friday at 8:30am‒4:30pm
+Monday – Friday at 8:30am–4:30pm
 #### Where:
 **Kitchener**—165 King Street East
 #### Ask For:
 Speak to our resource centre staff to determine the employment services program that would best meet your needs.

-**Cambridge**—(519) 623-9380
+Cambridge—(519) 623-9380

-**Kitchener**—(519) 743-2460
+Kitchener—(519) 743-2460

 </details>